peak-projects/peakd-status/README.md

-# steempeak-status
+# peakd-status
-This project host the status page for steempeak.com.
-Available at https://status.steempeak.com.
+This project host the status page for peakd.com.
+Available at https://status.peakd.com.